prathameshd30/prime-headers/README.md

 - [ ] Examples should try to break the framework as much as possible
 - [ ] [Technical Debt] Use constant pointers, pointers to constants and constant pointers to constant wherever applicable.

 ### Checklist
-- Each function, with pointer params, should check for NULL for each pointer param,
+- Each function, with pointer params, should check for NULL for each pointer param.
 - Have a thorough deletion mechanism for each data structure.
-- Library functions in snake_case_##ANY_SUFFIX().
+- Library functions in snake_case_##ANY_SUFFIX()..
-- All reallocs need to be first assigned to temp variables, so as to not lose access to data..
+- All reallocs need to be first assigned to temp variables, so as to not lose access to data.

 ### To build and test locally
 After ensuring you have the prerequisite dependencies (CMake and Valgrind). run these commands in the root directory of the repository.